DarkSlayerzOne/dotnet-minimal/README.md

 ## Dotnet 6 minimal API project sample

-A sample of the new .NET 6.0 minimal API
+A sample of the new .NET 6.0 minimal API with fluentd logging.